-Working as an LPN helps you earn valuable nursing experience and knowledge, which can later be used to boost you forward in your career through a mobility program.
-Mobility programs allow you to earn credit for the education you’ve acquired.
+Working as an LPN helps you earn valuable nursing experience and knowledge, which can later be used to boost you forward in your career through an LPN-to-RN bridge program.
+These programs allow you to earn credit for the education you’ve acquired.
 Then, if you decide to advance your education, you can become an RN more quickly.

 Associate’s Degree in Nursing

 If you would like more responsibilities in your nursing role, an Associate’s degree in Nursing (ADN) could be the way to go.
 You can obtain an Associate’s degree in Nursing in as few as 18–24 months.1 Next, you would need to pass the NCLEX-RN.
 After that, you are a registered nurse and able to specialize and work in a variety of settings.

 RNs typically have more duties than an LPN, and roles will vary based on the job location, whether it’s in a clinic, a hospital or ambulatory care.
 Because of the longer length of schooling and more advanced studies, RNs are able to specialize.
 Popular specialties include pediatrics, geriatrics or oncology nursing.